-The School of Undergraduate Studies monitors the Core Curriculum and its courses to ensure that they meet the guidelines set by the general faculty and the Texas Higher Education Coordinating Board.
-For the complete list of courses that have been approved to count for each core component area for all students at The University of Texas at Austin, students should consult the current General Information Catalog or see the Undergraduate Studies website.
+The Undergraduate College monitors the Core Curriculum and its courses to ensure that they meet the guidelines set by the general faculty and the Texas Higher Education Coordinating Board.
+For the complete list of courses that have been approved to count for each core component area for all students at The University of Texas at Austin, students should consult the current General Information Catalog or see the Undergraduate College website.
 Students should consult the Course Schedule in order to see the Core Curriculum course offerings in any given semester.